T. T. Boy

 T. T. Boy (born Phillip Troy Rivera, April 30, 1968) is a Puerto Rican pornographic performer and podcaster.
 He made his adult video debut in 1988.

 He twice won the XRCO Male Performer of the Year award, and was named the 1997 AVN Performer of the Year.
 In 2000, he was elected to the XRCO Hall of Fame.
 In 2003, he was inducted into the AVN Hall of Fame.
 He has worked under such names as T.T.
 Boyd, Max Reynolds, Max Cash, and Butch.

-Within the business, he is known as an untiring performer.
+Within the business, he is known as a performer with superhuman abilities performing in up to 5 scenes a day and appeared in over 3,000 scenes.
 In a 2015 interview, he stated that over the course of his career, he has had sex with over 10,000 women.

 Since 2019, Boy has hosted TT Boy TV, a podcast featuring interviews with current and former porn performers.
 The show is available on YouTube and Spotify.